Dr Mohammad Rezania

 I obtained my B.Sc. degree in Civil Engineering from Sharif University of Technology in 2002, my M.Sc. degree in Geotechnical Engineering from Iran University of Science and Technology in 2004, and my PhD in Geotechnical Engineering from University of Exeter in 2008.

 After my PhD graduation, I worked as postdoctoral researcher on a number of industry/academia projects at several institutions including University of Strathclyde in the UK, Plaxis BV in the Netherlands, and Aalto University in Finland.
 Following a brief period as a lecture at University of Portsmouth, in 2013 I was appointed Assistant Professor in Geomechanics in the Department of Civil Engineering at University of Nottingham.
 In 2017, I joined University of Warwick as Associate Professor in Geotechnical Engineering and promoted to Reader in 2021.
-In 2019 I also became Honorary Professor at the Southwest Jiaotong University in China.
+In 2019 I was also conferred an Honorary Professor at the Southwest Jiaotong University in China.